-- To revert the values for a specific row, in the Actions column, click X. - To revert the values for the entire table, click Clear all above the table.
+- To revert the values for a specific row, in the Actions column, select X. - To revert the values for the entire table, above the table, select Clear all.

-Editing one-time adjustments using a spreadsheet
+Edit one-time adjustments using a spreadsheet

 To make it easier to enter a large number of changes at once, you can download a spreadsheet version of the one-time adjustments table, make your edits, and upload the table back to Axiom.